yjg30737/pyside-lang-comparison-graph/README.md

 If you don't want to test all of them, you can choose some of those languages to test from "Settings".

-You can see the real-time log while running the test, pause/resume the test.
+You can see the real-time log while running the test, pause/resume, stop the test.

 You cannot close the app while test is running or paused.
+If you want to close the app during test, you can do it after clicking stop button or with task manager forcefully.

 You can save it as png, jpg, pdf file.